webplatform/docs/tutorials/working_with_objects_in_JavaScript/index.md

 You can also use object initializers to create arrays.
 See [https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Values%2C_variables%2C_and_literals#Array_literals array literals].

 In JavaScript 1.1 and earlier, you cannot use object initializers.
 You can create objects only using their constructor functions or using a function supplied by some other object for that purpose.
-See [[#Using a constructor function]].
+See [[#Using a constructor function | Using a constructor function]].

 ===Using a constructor function===